On the local in time well-posedness of an elliptic-parabolic ferroelectric phase-field model: Proof of the local well-posedness result

-\end{proof} The following proposition reveals the temporal and spacial H\"older continuity of a local solution $\PP$. \begin{proposition} Let the Assumption \ref{A1} be satisfied.
+The following proposition reveals the temporal and spatial H\"older continuity of a local solution $\PP$. \begin{proposition} Let the Assumption \ref{A1} be satisfied.
 Then for $p\in(d,\infty)$ and $r\in(\frac{2p}{p-d},\infty)$ there exists some $\delta\in(0,1)$ such that the embedding

 is valid for each interval $J\subset\R$. \end{proposition} \begin{proof} From \cite[Thm.
 3]{amann2001} we have the embedding

 for $s\in(\frac{1}{r},1)$ and $\theta\in[0,1-s)$.
 Notice that $1-\theta\in(s,1]$ and $s\in(\frac{1}{r},1)$ and $1-\theta,s$ can be arbitrarily chosen in these intervals.
 The condition on $r$ implies that $\frac{1}{r}<\frac{p-d}{2p}$, thus one can choose $s$ sufficiently small and then $\theta$ sufficiently large such that $s\in(\frac{1}{r},\frac{p-d}{2p})$ and $1-\theta\in(s,\frac{p-d}{2p}]\subset(0,\frac{p-d}{2p})$.
 Then \eqref{koukou} is satisfied and we obtain that